nicsel88/nicsel88/README.md

 ### Hi!
 I'm Nichola - welcome to my GitHub page! 👋

-I'm a budding software developer with a background in chemical engineering and scientific research in both industry and academia. 🔭
+I'm a software developer with a background in chemical engineering and scientific research in both industry and academia. 🔭

 I am passionate about creative problem solving and innovation in the tech space, with a keen interest in mixed reality game development. ✨